 More than 370 owners weigh in on the Samson Zoom H1 at Amazon.com, where the digital voice recorder earns an overall score of 4.2 stars out of 5.
 Feedback here is generally positive, especially in regard to sound quality, but many report getting defective products that drain batteries extra fast.

-Review: Zoom H1 Handy Portable Digital Recorder, Contributors to Amazon.com, As of April 2014
+Zoom H1 Ultra-Portable Digital Audio Recorder, Contributors to BHPhotoVideo.com, As of April 2014

 The Samson Zoom H1 amasses more than 350 reviews at BHPhotoVideo.com, where it receives an overall rating of 4.3 stars out of 5.
 Feedback here isn't as in-depth as at Amazon.com, but the site is still a great companion source of user reviews.
 Listed pros and cons are also useful.